 Hello.

-From hitchhiking around Stowe, Vermont at 14 just to get into the mountains, to sharing podiums with snowboarding's elite, Nils has always lived for time spent outside - and he’s done it his way.
+From hitchhiking around Stowe, Vermont at 14 just to get into the mountains, to sharing podiums with snowboarding's elite, I’ve always lived for time spent outside - and he’s done it his way.

-Nils grew up as a halfpipe grom with aspirations to make the Olympic team, but a path of filming backcountry snowboarding was where he found his true passion.
-Fueled by the reward of pushing his limits, rock climbing has become his secondary outlet, having sent routes up to 5.13c & V10.
+I grew up as a halfpipe grom with aspirations to make the Olympic team, but a path of filming backcountry snowboarding was where I found my true passion.
+Fueled by the reward of pushing my limits, rock climbing has become my secondary outlet, having sent routes up to 5.13c & V10.

-After a decade of filming video parts, Nils reintroduced competitions, but this time in freeriding.
-He went on to win the 2020 Freeride World Tour and, most recently, claimed 2nd place at The Natural Selection Tour in 2024.
+After a decade of filming video parts, I reintroduced competitions, but this time in freeriding.
+I went on to win the 2020 Freeride World Tour, claimed 2nd place at The Natural Selection Tour in 2024 and 1st place in 2026.

-In parallel to his snowboarding career and various outdoor passions, Nils graduated with a BS in Mechanical Engineering in 2019 from the University of Utah.
+In parallel to my snowboarding career and various outdoor passions, I graduated with a BS in Mechanical Engineering in 2019 from the University of Utah.

-In 2024, his passion for snowboarding and product design landed him a role as a product developer for Salomon Snowboards, where he currently helps design the boards on which he films and competes.
+In 2024, my passion for snowboarding and product design lead to my role as a contributing product developer for Salomon Snowboards, where I currently helps design the boards on which he films and competes.

 Awards & Recognitions